scottfjennings/rawhep_to_HEPDATA/README.md

 vignette with examples and instructions to call the functions for the entire workflow.

-Each step involve writing files to disk.
-Thus it is important that this workflow be conducted in a location with the following folder structure:
+Each step ends with writing files to disk, and subsequent steps read those written files back in.
+Thus, the workflow can be paused between steps.
+However, it is important that this workflow be conducted in a location with the following folder structure:

   - Survey123_to_HEPDATA
       - code